China celebrates Mao's birthday, but events scaled back

 While all seven members of the party's elite inner core, the Politburo Standing Committee, visited Mao's mausoleum on Tiananmen Square, other activities nationwide were toned down.

-The state-run Xinhua news agency said that the leaders, including Xi, bowed three times in front of a statue of Mao and paid their respects to his embalmed body, "recalling Comrade Mao Zedong's great achievements".
+The state-run Xinhua news agency said on its Weibo microblog that the leaders, including Xi, bowed three times in front of a statue of Mao and paid their respects to his embalmed body, "recalling Comrade Mao Zedong's great achievements".

-Xi said Mao was a great person who stuck to his beliefs and won the love and respect of the people but who also made "serious mistakes" like the 1966-76 Cultural Revolution, Xinhua reported.

-Still, Xi said Mao's errors should not negate his achievements, echoing previous comments Xi has made in seeking to assuage leftist concern about his agenda and beliefs.

-"Comrade Mao Zedong's mistakes in his later years have their subjective factors ... but because of complicated social and historical reasons both at home and abroad they should be viewed and analysed comprehensively (and) historically," Xi said.
+The party's official People's Daily newspaper pushed to its inside pages stories about Mao's birthday, although it did carry a commentary praising him as a "great patriot and hero".

-A source with ties to the leadership said that a high profile activity to mark the occasion was necessary even as the party moved to scale back the number of events.
+A source with ties to the leadership said there would still be a high level of activity to mark the occasion but the number of events would be scaled back.

 "The attendance of Standing Committee members is to placate leftists after reforms at the third plenum," said the source, who spoke on condition of anonymity to avoid repercussions for talking to a foreign reporter without permission.